elesto-dao/elesto/docs/Explanation/ADR/README.md

 # Architecture Decision Records (ADR)

-Use this location to record all high-level architecture decisions in the Cosmos Cash.
+Use this location to record all high-level architecture decisions in the Elesto.
 ### Definitions

 Within the context of an ADR we define the following: